NARS QSO Party September 26-27

 Date: September 26 0000z to 2359z September 27 2020

-Categories: Multi-Multi not permitted.
+Categories: there are two categories to choose from VHF only for 6 meters on up and All band.
 Power categories are accounted for in the multiplier section of the rules.
+Multi not permitted

 Exchange: W/VE: RST+State/Province